-The 2017 Expedition will return to Scotland on 5 April following their 10-day expedition in the Arctic.
+The 2017 Expedition returned to Scotland on 5 April following their 10-day expedition in the Arctic.

 The selected team completed rigorous training over the last ten months with the support of their teachers, parents and a hand picked team of experts providing them with the mental and physical fitness of elite athletes.